Applying to Unilever's future leaders programme: the digital interview

-Unilever’s digital interview isn’t a classic interview format in that you will record and submit your interview rather than speak to a person in real time.
-Many students report finding this strange at first so practise beforehand to get used to it.
+Unilever’s digital interview involves recording and uploading your answers to pre-set questions.
+Many students report finding this strange at first, so practise beforehand, recording your answers to typical interview questions, to get used to the process.
 The interview itself also includes a few practice questions so take advantage of these.
 For more tips, read our advice on performing well in your video interview.

 Unilever deliberately doesn’t give you much information on what to expect from the digital interview.
-All it tells you is that the interview will involve three short hypothetical questions and a business case based on Unilever scenarios.
+All it tells you is that the interview will involve three short hypothetical questions (hypothetical questions typically ask you how you would respond if ‘X’ happened) and a business case based on Unilever scenarios.
 This is because the interview is designed to assess:

 - your problem-solving ability.
 How do you approach these scenarios?
 Can you think on the spot and process new information quickly?

 - your research and knowledge about Unilever and your business thinking.
 Can you take Unilever’s priorities and objectives into account?